cnbeining/Biligrab/README.md

     -a: Default: None
         The av number.
-        If not set, Biligrab will use the falloff interact mode.
+        If not set, Biligrab will use the fallback interactive mode.
         Support "~", "," and mix use.
         Examples:
             Input        Output